 However...the writing world is not filled with "most people."
-It is filled with pedants, folks who choose language as their method of feeling superior to others, and the exceptionally well read who are tired of watching the jocks get the hot girls and have chosen word nerdery as their elitism of choice.
+It is filled with pedants, folks who choose language as their method of feeling superior to others, and the exceptionally well read who have chosen word nerdery as their elitism of choice.

 Writers who wants to be taken seriously must be aware of gatekeepers who do care about the "right" way to use words.
 Someone may represent them (or not) or publish them (or not) based on their "proper" use of words.
 Self-publication is no escape, as many will gleefully castigate a writer just for the glory and honor of being seen doing so or even simply for the pedantic bliss.